I3uckwheat/blog-posts/composite-pattern/composite-pattern.md

 root.doSomething();
 ~~~

 In the example above, you can see how each `Composite` has the ability to add leaves and other composites to it.
 Each leaf only *does* something, but does not have the ability to add more leaves to itself.
-If you are creative, you can do many interesting things with this pattern.
+If you are creative, you can do interesting things with this pattern.

 ## Where is it used?